microsoft/dicom-server/docs/concepts/dicomevents.md

 DicomImageDeleted - The event emitted after a DICOM image gets deleted successfully.

 ### What is the payload of an Events message?
-For a detailed description of the Events message structure and both required and non-required elements, see Events troubleshooting guide.
+For a detailed description of the Events message structure and both required and non-required elements, see the `Event message structure` section.

 ### What is the throughput for the Events messages?
 The throughput of DICOM events is governed by the throughput of the DICOM service and the Event Grid.
 When a request made to the DICOM service is successful, it will return a 2xx HTTP status code.
 It will also generate a DICOM image changing event.
 The current limitation is 5,000 events/second per a workspace for all DICOM service instances in it.